 - Hold your breath, and exhale, for another four counts.

-Because this technique is so simple, easy to remember, and doesn’t require any equipment or preparation, it represents an available way for anyone to practice mindfulness throughout their day, wherever they are.
+Because this mindfulness practice is so simple, easy to remember, and doesn’t require any equipment or preparation, it represents an available way for anyone to practice mindfulness throughout their day, whether they’re beginners or experts in practicing mindfulness.

 Do A Body Scan